High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

 Comments on functional ranges of particle concentration for OF algorithms have been made by \citet{Mendes2021ACS}.
 After a comprehensive evaluation of different OF methods for PIV, they reported a broader domain of high-accuracy operation for OF than for CC-PIV, and highlighted the need for a stronger theoretical basis.
-We add a practical perspective and go further: defining OFV seeding in terms of ``particles per IW'' or ``particles per pixel'', similarly to the CC-PIV, is not adapted to OFV.
-Instead, the operative concept should be the \emph{image texture}.
+We add a practical perspective and went further: defining OFV seeding in terms of ``particles per IW'' or ``particles per pixel'', similarly to the CC-PIV, is \textit{not adapted to OFV}.
+Instead, the operative concept should be the \textit{\textbf{image texture}}.
 Indeed, OF methods infer motion from time evolution of the spatial distribution of intensity $I(x, y, t)$.
-It does not depend on a number of particles in an IW, which does not exist in OF.
-It rather depends on meaningful local variations of intensity, meaning that enriching the texture of the snapshots directly enhances OFV spatial resolution.
-This aligns with the classical concepts of Gibson \cite{Gibson1967TheSC,Gibson1979TheEA,Gibon1950,gibson2002theory} (who's at the origin of the ideas behind OF) and with computer-vision practice, where texture manipulation has been shown to improve OF results \citep{ANDALIBI20151}.
+It does not depend on a number of particles in an IW, which has no meaning in OF.
+OFV rather depends on meaningful \textit{local variations of intensity}, meaning that enriching the texture of the snapshots directly enhances OFV spatial resolution.
+This aligns with the classical concepts of Gibson \cite{Gibson1967TheSC,Gibson1979TheEA,Gibon1950,gibson2002theory} (at the origin of the concept of OF) and with computer-vision practice, where texture manipulation has been shown to improve OF results \citep{ANDALIBI20151}.
 Thus, for OFV, even for seeding-based approach like Particle Image Velocimetry, the texture of the images should be the experimentalist’s primary criterion.
-This means that the seeding should be chosen to optimize the texture of the snapshots, leading to larger concentrations of particles for OFV than for CC-PIV.
+This means that the seeding should be chosen to optimize the texture of the snapshots.
+This criterion naturally leads to larger concentrations of particles for OFV than for CC-PIV to optimize the spatial resolution.\\